RohanAlexander/AustralianPoliticians/README.md

     politician.
   - **by\_state\_senators.rda**: Adds information about the state that a senator was representing.
+  - **cabinet.rda**: A provisional dataset of who was in the cabinet.
+  - **ministry.rda**: A provisional dataset of who was in the ministry
   - **uniqueID\_to\_aphID.rda**: A correspondence between the uniqueIDs used in these datasets and the IDs used by the Australian Parliament House.
-  - **appointments.rda**: A very provisional dataset that will eventually be all ministers etc. Don’t use it for anything yet.

 ![alt text](man/figures/schema.png)

-The datasets are up-to-date as of 27 November 2019 (i.e. they include the deaths of Fisher, Darling and Humphreys; the appointments of Henderson and Molan; and Sinodinos’ retirement).
+In general, the datasets are up-to-date as of 30 November 2019 (i.e. they include the deaths of Fisher, Darling and Humphreys; the appointments of Henderson and Molan; and Sinodinos’ retirement).

+The ministry and cabinets datasets are up-to-date as of 2017.

 If you are using this for anything other than general interest, then please check the comments column in case there is a flag that could